naddeoa/stream/README.md

                 |> Stream.map toString
                 |> Stream.toList

-This is obvious to anyone who feeld comfortable with functional programming, but if you're coming from Java 8 then you're aware that you can't reuse streams that have been collected.
+This is obvious to anyone who feels comfortable with functional programming, but if you're coming from Java 8 then you're aware that you can't reuse streams that have been collected.